-Sift the flour, sugar, salt, baking soda and cream of tartar.
+Sift together the flour, sugar, salt, baking soda and cream of tartar.
 Using a fork, mix in the sour cream and then the melted butter until the dough comes together in a ball.
 If the dough is a little dry, add a small amount of milk.

 Divide the dough in half.
 Put one half on a clean tea towel that has been dusted with flour.
 Loosely fold the towel around the dough and shape it into a disc about ¾ inch high.
 Unwrap and cut the dough into 8 triangular pieces.
 Repeat this process for the other half of the dough.

 Cook the individual triangles of dough on a preheated griddle or cast iron pan over medium heat, rotating the scones as needed so all sides turn a beautiful golden brown.
 You'll most likely need to cook them in batches.
 If you can muster the self-restraint, allow the scones to cool before eating.
 Scones are best when allowed to 'dry out', according to Grandma Wilson.